Take control of your time with these simple Slack tips

-By customising Slack to reflect your unique way of working, you can take back control of your time and attention.
-Millions of Slack users choose when and how they’re notified about updates, respond to approval requests and more.
-Here we’ll show you how to join them by customising Slack to make the most of your workday.
+By customizing Slack to reflect your unique way of working, you can take back control of your time and attention.
+Millions of Slack users choose when and how they’re notified about updates, respond to approval requests, and more.
+Here we’ll show you how to join them by customizing Slack to make the most of your workday.

 Wrangle and respond to notifications faster